emad-mohamadi/splitwise-clone/README.md

 # Splitwise Clone
 A simple and userfriendly application for splitting expenses and simplifying debts between friends and groups.

+> [!WARNING]
+> Project is currently non-functional due to database subscription limits.
+> You can check this page for updates.
 ---

 ## Contents